DAV027/Simple-Payment-System/README.md

 1. Clone the repository.
 2. Install Node.js if not already installed.
 3. Open a terminal or command prompt and navigate to the project directory.
-4. Run the command: `npm install` to install dependencies.
+4. Run the command: `npm install stellar-sdk` to install dependencies.
 5. Run the command: `node simplePaymentSystem.js` to start the program.
 6. Follow the on-screen instructions to use the system.